akashdurai4274/akashdurai4274/README.md

 - 📫 How to reach me **akashdurai4274@gmail.com**

-- 📄 Know about my experiences [https://akashdurai-portfolio-alnc.onrender.com/Akash_Durai.pdf](https://akashdurai-portfolio-alnc.onrender.com/Akash_Durai.pdf)
+- 📄 Know about my experiences [My PortFolio](https://akashdurai-portfolio-alnc.onrender.com/Akash_Durai.pdf)

 - ⚡ Fun fact **Debugging life, one line at a time!**